Alhaadii/Routines/readMe.md

 # Routines
-- ## Memorizing The Holly Koran
+- ## Reading The Holly Koran
-1. January 5 juz
-2. buildign Mern Stack full Project
+- ## practicing atleast one hour of codding
+- - Not the programming and codding of the work
+  - self learning code.